 Exploring the great outdoors is a popular pastime.
 And you can plow a lot of money into that with a custom camper van or premium off-road camping trailer.
 But if you're flying solo and aren't too particular about your amenities or sleeping arrangements, car camping could be a compelling option.
 Camping out of your vehicle is relatively easy — no towing or awkward parking required — and accessible.
 And hey, who wants to lug around gear in a huge pack when your Toyota Tacoma can carry it far more easily?

-Below, we've pulled together some essential pieces of great gear that'll help make camping out of your car easier and more enjoyable.
+Below, we've pulled together some great car camping accessories that'll help make that next journey more enjoyable.